purnimasharma04/EIStudy-Purnima-Rangavajjula/README.md

 # 💬 Let's Connect!
 I'm always eager to discuss problem-solving approaches, coding best practices, or potential opportunities.
-Feel free to reach out to me at purnisharma04@gmail.com or connect with me on LinkedIn.
+Feel free to reach out to me at purnisharma04@gmail.com or connect with me on LinkedIn - purnima-rangavajjula.